YEAR ENDED DECEMBER 31, 2018

 - Continuing to strengthen engagement with relevant suppliers, including modifying its due diligence system and supplier database to ensure that its communications are focused on those suppliers most likely to provide Merit with the subject 3TG metals in question.

-- Hiring and assigning additional resources to assist Merit in its CSR program, which should benefit its due diligence under both the US conflict minerals regulation as well as prepare for European Union conflict minerals requirements that go into effect January 1, 2021.
+- Hiring and assigning additional resources in its Corporate Social Responsibility (CSR) program, which should benefit its due diligence under both the US conflict minerals regulation as well as prepare for European Union conflict minerals requirements that go into effect January 1, 2021.

 - Continuing to provide feedback to suppliers regarding inadequate reporting or completion of the CMRT assessment.